vrandall66/front-end-submissions-public/1808/mod-1/number-guesser/kristen-hallstrom.md

-## Student:
+## Student: Kristen
-## Evaluator:
+## Evaluator: David Whitaker
 ## Notes/What To Work On:

+* love the old timey feedback

+html
+* good work using forms

+css
+* practice the css layout challenges and pair to get more comfortable

+js
+* remove comments
+* look at js style guide

 ## Functional Expectations

-* Novice: Application meets all of the expectations of phase one.
 * Advanced Beginner: Application meets all of the expectations of phase two.
-* Proficient: Application meets all of the expectations of phase three.
-* Exceptional: Application meets all of the expectations of phase three and one or more of the extensions.

 ## COMP RECREATION / DESIGN

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## HTML

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## CSS

 * Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## JS/jQuery

-* Novice
 * Advanced Beginner
-* Proficient
-* Exceptional

 ## Surprise and Delight (reminder: have fun!)

-* Unicorn Rainbows
-* Hot Fire
 * Sparkles
-* Magic